luoyetx/installers/README.md

 Scripts for installing open source tools and libraries from source code.

-All scripts are tested in CentOS6.6 with images from [Docker Hub](https://hub.docker.com/).
+All scripts are tested on CentOS6.6 with images from [Docker Hub](https://hub.docker.com/).

 ### Basic tools
 I'm assuming your Linux system already install some basic tools.